 On the return trip to the marina, the crew tries to make it fun, so, there was music, dancing and some games for guests that want to participate.
 The music didn’t bother me but I’ve read other reviews where people didn’t like the afternoon activities.

 What to Pack for Your Islas Marietas Tour

 Since they limit access to the islands, the tour is a boat tour instead of a lay in the sun beach day.
 You will not be pulling up to some beach and everyone getting off the boat all at once.
 All activities are from the boat as it anchors in the bay.
 The crew utilizes smaller boats to carry people around.

 If you plan on swimming, obviously, you need a swimsuit.
-The morning air can be chilly on the boat so you might want to pack a hoodie or a long sleeved shirt.
+The morning air, especially in winter, can be chilly on the boat so you might want to pack a hoodie or a long sleeved shirt.